Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 - **DEB**:- `deb` (Debian Packages) is a file format for installing and managing applications on Debian-based systems.
 It's an equivalent file extension to `.exe` in Windows and `.rpm` in GNU/Linux.

-- **RPM**:- `rpm` (Red Hat package manager) is a file format for installing and managing applications on Red Hat-based systems.
+- **RPM**:- `rpm` (Red Hat package manager) is a file format for installing and managing applications on RHEL-based systems.
 It's an equivalent file extension to `.exe` in Windows and `.deb` in GNU/Linux.

 ## Managing Applications through GNOME Software